Battle Birds: Contents

-Robert Lesser, in his history of pulp magazine art, comments that during World War II the air-war magazine artists "realized that they were no longer painting fiction but recording fact", and gives as an example Frederick Blakeslee's cover for the October 1942 cover of Battle Birds, which depicted the US Air Force divebombing Japanese aircraft carriers at the Battle of Midway.
+The cover artist for all issues of both Battle Birds and Dusty Ayres was Frederick Blakeslee, an expert painter of airplanes who delighted in making the planes in his covers accurate, though for Dusty Ayres he was given the freedom to invent futuristic designs.
+Robert Lesser, in his history of pulp magazine art, comments that during World War II the air-war magazine artists "realized that they were no longer painting fiction but recording fact", and gives as an example Blakeslee's cover for the October 1942 cover of Battle Birds, which depicted Douglas dive bombers bombing Japanese aircraft carriers at the Battle of Midway.
 Lesser also quotes a letter to Battle Birds from a US private working as ground crew, asking for a Blakeslee painting that they could hang in their barracks for morale; according to the response in the magazine, Popular agreed and sent them a painting.

 Bibliographic details

-Battle Birds was published by Popular Publications, and launched in December 1932.
-It began as a monthly, and remained so after the title changed to Dusty Ayres and His Battle Birds in July 1934.
-It lasted for twelve issues under the new title; the last two issues were bimonthly, dated May/Jun and July/August 1935.
+Battle Birds was published by Popular Publications.
+It began as a monthly, running from December 1932 to July 1934, and remained monthly after the title changed to Dusty Ayres and His Battle Birds in July 1934.
+It lasted for 12 issues under the new title; the last two issues were bimonthly, dated May/June and July/August 1935.
 There was then a gap of several years until February 1940 when the title changed back to Battle Birds.
-The next issue, March 1940, inaugurated a bimonthly run that last until the final issue, dated May 1944, with a couple of irregularities: May 1941 was followed by August 1941, and December 1942 was followed by March 1943.
+The next issue, March 1940, inaugurated a bimonthly run that lasted until the final issue, dated May 1944, with a couple of irregularities: May 1941 was followed by August 1941, and December 1942 was followed by March 1943.
 The volume numbering was consecutive until the end of the Dusty Ayres period: there were seven volumes of four issues each, followed by one volume of three issues.
 The volume numbering restarted at 1/1 with the February 1940 issue; this time there were five volumes of four issues, and a final volume of six issues.

 The magazine was pulp format throughout.
-It began at 128 pages and 10 cents, with the price rising to 15 cents in September 1933, and dropping back to 10 cents in February 1940 when the title reverted to Battle Birds.
+It began at 128 pages and 10 cents, the price rising to 15 cents in September 1933 and dropping back to 10 cents in February 1940 when the title reverted to Battle Birds.
 The page count also dropped at that time, first to 112 pages, and eventually to 82 pages by the final issue.
 When the magazine was relaunched in February 1940, it was under Popular's Fictioneers imprint.
-The editor for the first run of Battle Birds is not known; Rogers Terrill edited the Dusty Ayres issues, and Harry Steeger edited the magazine from 1940 on.
+Bibliographic sources do not list the editor for individual Battle Birds, but editorial policy for all magazines was set by Harry Steeger, and Rogers Terrill had broad responsibility for Popular Publications' pulps.

 In 1965 and 1966, Corinth Books published about fifty paperback editions of novels and short stories drawn from several magazines, including four Dusty Ayres novels, and a collection of Bowen's short stories from the magazine: